-Kaplan Step 2 CK qbank is the other major question bank out there, and sometimes considered one of the best USMLE Step 2 resources as well.
+Kaplan Step 2 CK qbank is the other major question bank out there and is sometimes considered one of the best USMLE Step 2 resources as well.
 I used to do Kaplan Step 2 questions with my friend who preferred not to ‘waste’ UWorld when he studied for his clinical clerkship exams.
 Just like Step 1, a major advantage of Kaplan to UWorld is that they tell you exactly where this topic or subject is located in the most popular review books.
 I enjoyed using Kaplan USMLE Step 2 books but chose not to invest more money in another review book when I could borrow PreTest books instead.
 That being said, I haven’t heard negative things about Kaplan Step 2 CK.